jhburns/ExperienceCapture/Documentation/About-Capture.md

 There are two different options for capturing data, based on the "Find Objects In Each Frame" flag on the prefab.
 Keep in mind there is a difference between *capturing* data and *sending* data.
-Meaning the exact same data is captured, but is sent either to the console locally in "Offline Mode" or to a server normally.
+Meaning that data is captured the **exact same**, but is sent either to the console locally in "Offline Mode" or to a server normally.
+In other words, the data printed to the console is the **exact same** same as the data that shows up in session's zip.

 ## Static GameObject Capturing